ISSP - The institute for Solid State Physics

 History

 The next goal was set to develop advanced experimental techniques that were difficult to achieve in most university laboratories.
-The reorganization of ISSP into the "second generation" took place in 1980.
+The reorganization of ISSP into the " second generation " took place in 1980.
 Division of Physics in Extreme Conditions included groups in the areas of ultra-high magnetic field, laser physics, surface science, ultra-low temperature and very high pressure.
 It aimed to create extreme conditions and to explore new phenomena.
 Neutron Scattering Laboratory was constructed in Tokai in collaboration with the Japan Atomic Energy Agency.
 Its capability was significantly improved during 1990 - 1992 due to renovation of the research reactor.
-In 2003, it was reorganized to Neutron Science Laboratory.
 Synchrotron Radiation Laboratory operated the SOR-RING in the Tanashi Campus of the University of Tokyo and maintained beam lines in the Photon Factory at the High Energy Accelerator Research Organization (KEK) in Tsukuba.
-After the shutdown closing of the SOR-RING in 1997, effective use of new light sources in Japan is an important mission.
 Besides activities using such big facilities, the Condensed Matter Division and the Theory Division maintained small groups motivated by individual interests and ideas.
 Among these groups was formed Materials Development Division in 1989 aiming at exploring new materials and their novel properties.

 Chronology